yogthos/Selmer/README.md

 * Note: child templates can **only** contain blocks.
 Any tags or text outside the blocks will be ignored!

-For example, say we have a base template called `base.html` and a child template `child.thml`:
+For example, say we have a base template called `base.html` and a child template `child.html`:

 ```xml
 <html>